naston70/practical-python-notes/2.Working.with.Data/2.5-Collections/collections.md

 ```
 #EXERCISES

-The coolections module might be one of the most useful library modules for dealing with special purpose kinds of data handling problems such as tabulating and indexing
+The collections module might be one of the most useful library modules for dealing with special purpose kinds of data handling problems such as tabulating and indexing